-In order to filter out germline variants when missing a matched normal sample, you can replace the matched normal sample with a generic panel of normal file generated using the same methodology as the one for TNhaplotyper2 described in Section 4.2.4.
+In order to filter out germline variants when missing a matched normal sample, you can replace the matched normal sample with a generic panel of normal file generated using the methodology described below in Section 5.2.2.

 A single command is run to call variants on the tumor only sample.